This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Another treatment option for brachial plexus injuries is an injection of botulinum toxin A, also known as Botox.
 This toxin comes from a bacterium and causes paralysis.

 Injections of botox can be localized to cause paralysis only where it is needed.
-There is a low risk that the toxin will spread to other parts of the body.
+There is a low risk that the toxin will spread to other body parts.

-For brachial plexus injuries, Botox is used to help bring balance to the joints.
+Botox is used to help bring balance to the joints for brachial plexus injuries.
 When the shoulder or elbow is imbalanced, it is usually because one muscle, unaffected by the nerve damage, is stronger than another and is overpowering it.

 Brachial plexus injuries are not always serious, but they can be.
 If you have a child born with this type of injury, you could be dealing with months of therapy and even surgeries.
 Your child could be facing lifelong complications.
 If you believe someone was at fault during childbirth, you may have a case to make for compensation.